Gataquadrada/Gataquadrada/README.md

 -   🪄 I will randomly have ideas and instantly start working on prototypes.
 Like [this][github_spritetube] and [this][github_nightbot_commands].
 -   🎩 Despite being a generally hardcore loyal person, I also am able to be fully neutral.
 -   ♾️ I speak English, Portuguese and am learing Spanish and German (whenever I find the time for it).
--   🚧 Let me do my job and we'll have a great relationship.
+-   🚧 Allow me to do my job and we'll have a great relationship.
 Want to be my friend?
 Wait till after business hours.

 <br />
 <br />

 ## Languages and Tools

-> _Mind you, this is what I am comfortable advertising.
-My actual repertoire of languages and tools is broader._
+> _Mind you, this is what I am comfortable with advertising.
+My actual repertoire of languages and tools is (way) broader._
 > _I also suppressed obvious basekit for a developer (Terminal, Git, Bash, etc) and items that may give too much information about how I made my online learning platform._

 [<img src="icons/php.png" alt="PHP" title="PHP" height="32px" align="left" style="margin-right:3px" />][website]